Wisdom-Kalu/simple_portfolio/README.md

 ## Contents

 This repository contains five HTML files, one CSS file and a script for gathering the basic configuration of the user from bash.
+This will be used as my portfolio site in the interim.
+The website is in no way efficient as I built it with stateless html

 ## Using the file